zkUSD-Protocol/oracle-price-provider/README.md

 - `REDIS_PORT`: Port for Redis connection.
 - `REDIS_HOST`: Hostname or IP for Redis server.
 - `REDIS_PASSWORD`: Password for Redis authentication.
-- `MAINNET_SIGNER_CLIENT`: Set to 1 to use Mainnet signer client.
-Defaults to Testnet client if not set.
+- `CHAIN`: Set to mainnet or devnet.
+It will affect blockHeight and signatures.
+Defaults to devnet mina client and testnet mina-signer if not set.
 - `SWAPZONE_API_KEY`: **Required if Swapzone is enabled** - API key for the Swapzone provider.
   - By default, Swapzone is enabled in the provider list.
   - If you're using Swapzone, you must add this environment variable.